ababaian/serratus/notebook/200518_ta_blastx-reads/README.md

 FASTQ to disk, and checking more carefully with a larger reference database.

-Due to a limitation in `blastn_vdb`, it can only run single-threaded.
-This limitation can be circumvented by using GNU Parallel to split up the reference database of CoV sequences (which, according to `blastn_vdb`, are the query sequences) , running a single sequence from the CoV sequences against the SRA file at a time.
+It seems that `blastn_vdb` does not parallelize on the "query" sequences, but rather on the SRA samples.
+This means that greater throughput will be achieved by processing multiple SRA files simultaneously.
+Even when running single-threaded, there's greater throughput when running SRA files simultaneously.
+This limitation on the query sequences can be circumvented by using GNU Parallel to split up the reference database of CoV sequences (which, according to `blastn_vdb`, are the query sequences) , running a single sequence from the CoV sequences against the SRA file at a time.

 Currently only the `blastn` program is available in the SRA toolkit for aligning against SRA files directly.
 We can simulate a